Research Projects

 She has tried to reformulate the "human inventory index" into an index for humiliation experienced as a group member.
 She searches for other ways of measuring humiliation that are more connected with conflict and experienced humiliation because of ones group belonging and asks whether there is a way to measure humiliation that is more related to how people experience humiliation in conflict.

-Pamela M. Creed, Ph.D.
-Candidate, Conflict Analysis and Resolution, George Mason University, Washington DC, USA
+Pamela M. Creed, Ph.D., Conflict Analysis and Resolution, George Mason University, Fairfax, VA, USA

 The Dominant American Narrative between 9/11/01 and the Invasion of Iraq, an introduction to a potential dissertation, presented at the 2006 Workshop on Humiliation and Violent Conflict, Columbia University, New York, December 14-15, 2006.
 This evolved into a completed dissertation titled: Myth, Memory and Militarism: The Evolution of an American War Narrative.
 The dissertation aims to analyze the dominant American narrative between 9/11/01 and the invasion of Iraq through positioning theory and the literature on American national myths, humiliation and conflict.